 Transaction Monitoring plays a vital role as an integral component of every financial institution's Anti-Money Laundering program, as mandated by the Bank Secrecy Act.
 It involves the continuous monitoring of customers' transactions, encompassing transfers, deposits, and withdrawals.
-Moreover, Transaction Monitoring endeavors to detect suspicious activities that could signify the presence of other financial crimes, including money laundering and terrorist financing.
+Moreover, Transaction Monitoring solution endeavors to detect suspicious activities that could signify the presence of other financial crimes, including money laundering and terrorist financing.

 However, organizations employing ineffective or traditional Transaction Monitoring solutions encounter significant hurdles in terms of compliance processes.
 It is crucial to highlight that non-compliance with regulations can expose organizations to penalties and legal consequences.
 Therefore, it becomes imperative to address the following key challenges in Transaction Monitoring.